Rum Village Park

 - Keep all pets on a LEASH.

-Three open-air, covered pavilions are available for rent.
-Pavilion #1 holds 80 people, pavilions 2 & 3 each holds 64 people and all pavilions offer electricity and grills.
+Two open-air, covered pavilions are available for rent.
+Each holds 64 people and all pavilions offer electricity and grills.
 Each pavilion rents for $45 plus tax for the day.
 The rental season in May 1st thru September 30th.
 Reservations are accepted year round for the rental season.
 You may reserve online or at the O'Brien Center during regular business hours of 8 am to 4 pm.

 Alcohol Request for a Facility Reservation